shakes76/PatternFlow/recognition/ZheGong-Unet/README.md

 In this project, we will segment the ISICs data set with an improved UNet model with all labels having a minimum Dice similarity coefficient of 0.8 on the test set.

-This folders include a README.md , a foledr 'png' containg three pictures of the result and two python files, model.py and test-script.py:
+This folders include a README.md , a folder 'png' containg five pictures of the output from the algorithm and two python files, model.py and test-script.py:

 1. An improved Unet model is built in model.py.